mass6/samciaramilaro-jekyll/_posts/2021-09-15-an-alternative-way-to-dump-eloquent-models.md

 ---
 layout:     post
-title:      "Die and Dump Arrayable"
+title:      "Create a Helper Function in Laravel for Simpler Readout of Eloquent Dumps"
-subtitle:   "A helper function for simpler output of Eloquent models"
+subtitle:   "Die and dump arrayable: A helper function for dumping Eloquent models attributes."
-date:       2021-10-05 12:00:00
+date:       2021-09-15 12:00:00
 header-style: text
 author:     "Sam"
-catalog: false
+catalog: true
 tags:
   - laravel
   - helpers
+  - tricks
 ---

 Laravel's <a href="https://laravel.com/docs/8.x/collections#method-dd" target="_blank" rel="noopener noreferrer">`dd()`</a> "die and dump" function is so simple, yet incredibly useful.
 I can't count the number of times I've used `dd('here')` when debugging.
 It's also great for dumping models and inspecting them in the frontend or console.
 In this post, we'll look at way to extend this feature for simpler output of Eloquent models.